 They Offered Me A Lease

-The first things Terabonne seeks to understand are the Search Rings design criteria; the location of competing properties; if your property is the primary, secondary, or tertiary candidate; the wireless carriers’ intentions for your site; if the tower developer looking to option on speculation; and the project timing.
+The first things Terabonne seeks to understand are the Dish Wireless and their intentions on building a new wireless network in the U.S.design criteria; the location of competing properties; if your property is the primary, secondary, or tertiary candidate; the wireless carriers’ intentions for your site; if the tower developer looking to option on speculation; the project timing; and who are they building the tower for – AT&T, Verizon, T-Mobile or .
 Then we need to understand your long-term plans for the property including future redevelopment, sale, or estate plans.
 We recognize that rent is important and practically all property owners gravitate to this term.
 But jumping to the rent amount first without understanding factors impacting its valuation is analogous to placing a price on a home without understanding the details regarding that home.
+Read more about

 Right Of First Refusal Clause In Lease Agreements